 2) Are government searches and seizures legal in Nevada criminal cases?

 It depends.
-The Fourth Amendment of the U.S. Constitution protects citizens from "unreasonable searches and seizures" by government.
+The Fourth Amendment of the U.S. Constitution protects citizens from "unreasonable searches and seizures" by the government.
 There are strict guidelines that law enforcement must follow in order for a search and seizure to be considered "reasonable" and therefore legal.

 Note that the Fourth Amendment pertains both to federal police as well as to state and local police in Nevada.
 Also note that the Fourth Amendment does not apply to non-governmental entities.
-For example, private detectives aren't constrained by the Fourth Amendment like police are.
+For example, private detectives aren't constrained by the Fourth Amendment like the police are.

 3) What is a search warrant in Nevada?